 Required Obstacles and Course Design Guidelines: There shall be a maximum of twenty-four (24) obstacles and a minimum of twelve (12) obstacles used, with each dog on the team running between ten (10) and twelve (12) obstacles, set at the appropriate jump height for each dog.
 Only obstacles approved for Special, Veteran and Junior Handler categories may be included, i.e. no spread or broad jumps shall be used, and if an A-frame is included, it shall be set at the Special/Veteran categories' height of 5'0" for all dogs, irrespective of a dog's current category.
-The table shall not be used in the Team Relay class, and decoy obstacles are not permitted.
+Decoy obstacles are not permitted.